-The War On Marriage Must End
+The War on Marriage Must End

 And yet we have feminists still yammering on about “equal pay.”
 Go figure.

-You would also think these now-successful women might enjoy having a working-class man in the house who knows how to fix the plumbing or the electrical, but such is not the behavior of human society, ours anyway.
-If a man does not have a college degree, the fancier the better, he is filtered out on the dating apps.
+You would also think these now-successful women might enjoy having a working-class man in the house who knows how to fix the plumbing or the electrical power, but such isn’t the behavior of human society—not ours anyway.
+If a man doesn’t have a college degree, the fancier the better, he’s filtered out on the dating apps.

 What has evolved from this, according to the article, is pervasive loneliness among the younger generation.

-Ms. Reingold also points out that, statistically, married people are happier.
+Ms. Reingold also pointed out that, statistically, married people are happier.
 But most of us have known that from simple observation.

-Meanwhile, with the male sex in decline, we have a war on gender—or more accurately, massive, and likely deliberately instigated, gender confusion, making matters worse and putting marriage in further jeopardy.
+Meanwhile, with the male sex in decline, we have a war on gender—or more accurately, we have massive, and likely deliberately instigated, gender confusion, making matters worse and putting marriage in further jeopardy.

+California leads the way here, as detailed in the other article I read this morning, “School District Gears Up To Fight California AG Trying To Make Them Secretly Trans Kids,” by Jordan Boyd at The Federalist.

+Mr. Boyd wrote, “California has gone to great lengths in recent months to punish the people and institutions who want to protect children from the dangers of radical gender ideology.”

-He is reporting on a battle in San Bernadino County where a school system is fighting back against the state of California.
-The state’s attorney general is suing to nullify that system’s ruling that parents must be notified by the school if their under-18 children are attempting to transition.
+He’s reporting on a battle in San Bernadino County, where a school system is fighting back against the state of California.
+The state’s attorney general is suing to nullify that system’s ruling that parents must be notified by the school if their younger-than-18 children are attempting to transition.

 Defending the parents is the Liberty Justice Center, a nonprofit, public-interest litigation center.
 Good on them.

-This is a portion of the massive struggle going on across the nation, all part of this war against the family that is being fought by the left—that apparently has not learned the lessons of the former Soviet Union to which I referred—on many fronts.
+This is a portion of the massive struggle going on across the nation, all part of this war against the family that’s being fought by the left—which apparently hasn’t learned the lessons of the former Soviet Union to which I referred—on many fronts.

 Disbanding the family in favor of the state is their intention.
-It is also another step toward globalism.
+It’s also another step toward globalism.

 The tragedy is that it is also a road to serious human unhappiness.

-When Klaus Schwab said, “You will have nothing and you will be happy,” he was also, by inference, implying the dissolution of the family.
+When Klaus Schwab said, “You will have nothing and you will be happy,” he was also implying the dissolution of the family.
 You don’t need a spouse.
-You have the World Economic Forum (WEF), or what flows from it, to take care of you.
+You have the World Economic Forum, or what flows from it, to take care of you.

-If you recognize in this elements of Mao Zedong’s Great Proletarian Cultural Revolution, children denouncing their parents, you are not mistaken.
-It’s close to happening here, indeed probably already has in isolated instances.
+If you recognize in this elements of Mao Zedong’s Great Proletarian Cultural Revolution, children denouncing their parents, you aren’t mistaken.
+It’s close to happening here and indeed probably already has in isolated instances.

-Not inconsequentially, I have also been reading Dennis Prager’s “Rational Bible”—at the moment the volume on Exodus—so it contains lengthy discussion of the Ten Commandments.
+Not inconsequentially, I’ve also been reading Dennis Prager’s “Rational Bible”—at the moment the volume on Exodus—so it contains lengthy discussion of the Ten Commandments.

 “Honor thy father and mother, that thy days may be long upon the land which the Lord thy God giveth thee.”